galaxyproject/galaxy-cloudman-playbook/README.md

 Keep in mind that changing the options that influence how the system is deployed and/or managed may also require changes in CloudMan.
 Common variables for all the roles in the playbook are stored in `group_vars/all`.

+### Playbook-specific variables
+Each of the included roles have their own README file capturing the available variables.
+The list of variables provided below represents only the variables that are specific to this playbook and do not otherwise show up in the included roles.
+These variables can be changed in `group_vars/galaxyFS-builder.yml` file.
+ - `cm_create_archive`: (default: `yes`) if set, create a a tarball archive of the galaxyFS filesystem
+ - `galaxy_archive_path`: (default: `/mnt/galaxyFS_archive`) the directory
+    where to place the filesystem tarball archive.
+Keep in mind that this directory needs to have sufficient disk space to hold the archive.
+ - `galaxy_archive_name`: (default: `galaxyFS.tar.gz`) the file name for the
+    archive
+ - `galaxy_archive_bucket`: (default: `cloudman/fs-archives`) after it's
+    created, the archive will be uploaded to S3.
+Specify the bucket (and folder) where to upload the archive.
+ - `aws_access_key`: (default: `{{ lookup('env','AWS_ACCESS_KEY') }}`) the AWS
+    access key.
+The default value will lookup specified environment variable.
+ - `aws_secret_key`: (default: `{{ lookup('env','AWS_SECRET_KEY') }}`) the AWS
+    secret key.
+The default value will lookup specified environment variable.

 Galaxy Server
 -------------